Midlands4Cities Collaborative Awards are now open for 2021

 In addition to the Collaborative Doctoral Award, M4C also offer an alternative Open Doctoral Award in which you will design your own project.

 Duration of study

-The normal maximum award tenure is 3.5 years (42 months) for full-time study and six years (72 months) for part-time study.
-These periods can be extended if you make a case to the AHRC.
-You can do this as part of your AHRC M4C application.
+The normal maximum award tenure is 4 years (48 months) for full-time study and seven years (84 months) for part-time study.

 Advice and Support with your application

 There is advice and support with your application available at one of the writing workshops aimed at potential students who are planning to submit an application for PhD research to Midlands4Cities.